 Overall, our investigations will lead to an increased understanding of the biology of the normal and malignant human breast which, in turn, could lead to the development of new strategies or new targets for breast cancer prevention and therapy.

 Eyre R, Alferez D, Spence K, Kamal M, Shaw FL, Simoes BM, Santiago-Gomez A, Bramley M, Absar M, Saad Z, Chatterjee S, Kirwan C, Gandhi A, Armstrong AC, Wardley AM, O’Brien CS, Farnie G, Howell SJ and Clarke RB (2016) Patient derived mammosphere and xenograft tumour initiation correlates with progression to metastasis.
-J Mammary Gland Biology and Neoplasia, In press.
+J Mammary Gland Biology and Neoplasia, available online 28 Sept.
+OPEN ACCESS

 Lectures on Cancer Stem Cells in final year BSc Biology and MSc Oncology courses.